marschall/marschall.github.com/_posts/2018-11-22-jdbc-inlists.md

 WHERE id IN (?)
 ```

 you can pass only one value to the `PreparedStatement`.
-There is no option to pass multiple values as either a `Collection` or a Java array.
+There is no option to pass multiple values neither as `Collection` nor as Java array.
 Meaning if you want to pass two values you have to rewrite the query to

 ```sql
 SELECT val